Cyber-Zeuss/Cyber-Zeuss.github.io/writeups/writeup3.md

-# find persistence with kansa
+# Find persistence with kansa

 In the last writeup , we manually try to identify persistence mechanism for each machine individually, While this approach was informative, analyzing each system in isolation can be time-consuming and may lead to overlooking patterns.